jordanwhitede/website/content/teaching/_index.md

 ![jordan](/photo3_scaled.jpeg)

-I'll be teaching a few workshops (in German) on Sundays in May and June.
+I'll be teaching a few workshops (in German) on weekends in May and June.
 More info in the links below: